klukaszek/Course-Select-Scraper/README.md

 `./script.py https://colleague-ss.uoguelph.ca/Student/Courses/Search?keyword=cis*4820`

 # Notes
-At the moment, this gets the seat count by using mouse inputs but that won't work in every case so I have to look into interacting with Javascript without input using scrapy_splash.
+At the moment, this gets the seat count by using mouse inputs but that won't work in every case so I have to look into interacting with Javascript without input using Splash LUA scripting and some Javascript.

 The URL provided must point directly to the course you are looking for.
 In the example above, there is only one course returned by the search keyword on Webadvisor which is exactly what we are looking for when passing the URL to the script.